 University of Central Florida

 One personal goal that I set during my SNT meetings turned out to be the biggest life-changing experience that I never thought I would have.
 As a senior in college, about to graduate in a world of high unemployment, low esteem, low confidence, and low morale, I questioned my purpose.
 I wondered what I should become, and what to do with my life.
 When I asked this question, I thought and thought but couldn't figure out the answer.
 I began to think about the answers to the questions I was asked during my Leadership Training Day.
 I noticed that many of my answers ran together into a general theme.
 Most of my answers centered around the fact that I wanted to help people.
 In particular, I found that I focused most on helping youth, both middle class and underprivileged.
-I had discovered my ?theme.?
+I had discovered my theme.

-I had always been a big fan of the television show To Catch a Predator, in which crimes against children are prevented and investigated.
 I have always been around children, and many times responsible for the safety of children.
 It was something I was passionate about.
 After considering the theme of my answers to the Leadership Training Day, I found myself watching America's Most Wanted, where they were airing a documentary about one man who had rounded up some underprivileged teenage females who were headed for trouble and had taken them to visit a state prison for women.
 He had arranged for volunteer prisoners to talk these girls out of the bad life they were headed for.
 The feeling I got while watching this show was unexplainable.
 It had seemed as if I would never find my true passion, my life's calling.
 But when I saw this show, after considering everything that had been floating around in my mind, I knew I had found my passion.
 I knew that I wanted to protect children.
 I wanted to protect them from crimes against them, as well as crimes they could commit against their lives.

 So, after all the time throughout my college career that I had spent thinking about what I will do with my life, it was the Society, and my Leadership Training Day experience, that brought out my true passion and my call to duty.
 I have never felt such a strong sense of purpose as I did when I realized what I want to do.
 I felt it right at that moment, and since that moment this flame has not died down.
 Now with my clear sense of purpose, I can only hope this flame, my vision, will spread like wildfire.